kmoir/stuffthatmatters/doc.md

 ##Women in Prison

 The incarceration rate for women in the United States is 127 per 100,000 people, second only to Thailand on a global basis.
-As a comparison, its northern neighbour Canada incarcerates 11 per 100,000.  <sup>[35](#myfootnote35)</sup> (This is not to say that Canada doesn&#x27;t have serious issues within it&#x27;s prison systems, Indigenous people are overrepresented for similar reasons of systemic racism and stop and frisk)<sup>[38](#myfootnote38)</sup>
+As a comparison, its northern neighbour Canada incarcerates 11 per 100,000.  <sup>[35](#myfootnote35)</sup>

 From a New York Times Report on Women in Prison:<sup>[30](#myfootnote30)</sup>